Waste education

 How:

-• In a shallow dish or bowl, place the root base of your chosen left over vegetable in water.
+• In a shallow dish or bowl, place the root base of your vegetable in water.

 • Place in a sunny, warm position like a window sill.